Price: Free trial, Starts at $29/month

 This brings you to the page where you can plan the sequence of posts to be sent to new subscribers.

 The posts will only be sent when you change ‘draft’ to ‘published’ in the drop down.
 You can also choose when to send.
 The funnel symbol is the filter where you can exclude users based on tag, segment, date, or other factors.
+You can even use triggers to initiate your emails to subscribers.

 When you’re through with your first post, you can preview to see how your subscribers will view it.